 This misleading practice is greenwashing at its worst.
 In recent years, plastics industry lobbyists have been promoting an old incineration method as a new way to solve the plastic pollution crisis.
 They are calling the process “chemical recycling” or “advanced recycling,” even though nothing gets recycled.
 Instead, the trash that enters a so-called “chemical recycling” facility is burned, creating harmful air pollution.
 Learn More

 The ubiquity of plastics and other petrochemicals comes at a steep cost to our health, especially for those living near production and processing facilities.
 Most petrochemical production facilities are located in Texas and Louisiana, but there are others in virtually every state, including a growing number in the Ohio River Valley.
 In April 2023, EPA proposed standards to cut pollution from more than 200 of the biggest, most toxic chemical manufacturing facilities in the country.
 Thousands of Moms Clean Air Force members submitted comments to EPA during the spring 2023 public comment period, calling on the agency to strengthen the rule.
-We expect these standards to be finalized in late 2023.
+We are urging EPA to finalize these protections as soon as possible.

 Vinyl chloride is a toxic petrochemical used to make polyvinyl chloride (PVC) plastic, a material used in all manner of household items from shower curtains to flooring to siding.
 Vinyl chloride is a known human carcinogen that causes liver cancer as well as leukemia, lymphoma, brain cancer, and lung cancer.
 Moms Clean Air Force is calling on EPA to ban vinyl chloride under the Toxic Substances Control Act.